-MONDAY EVENING. is in the utmost terror.
-The town of Hanley is this district, that is what has taken place within a few manner at several other mills, and promised another ance.
-Instead of this, they gave vent to their butcherin a most alarming state, feather beds, furniture, hours.
-A great meeting of colliers and potters took wisit on Monday.
-They also held a meeting on the like passions; and they were heard at night boasting resolution: and all throwing about the streets.
-I have, place in Hanley Market place this morning at nine Back Green, when the speakers declared their object over their cups of the "valiant" deeds they had perof the owners of the houses were o'clock; a body of colliers proceeded from thence to a to be a "good day's work."
-They formed on an unarmed people, those they had ridden that the miners ought to be well remunerated for their personally injured, but they must have narrowly coal-work where some men were employed, returned to escaped.
-What to say about the troops I know not, the town, set at liberty some prisoners for light offences, All I can say is, that I am told they went to Leek, stripped the Police-office of the books, papers &c. where it was said rioting was going on.
-They which were torn to atoms and strewed about the streets. returned here this morning, and are moving about One policeman was slightly injured; but as our police in all directions.
-The omnibus was stopped yester- are more respected than any other in this district, no day at Shelton, and the guard's coat form off his further injury was done them.
-The mob then proceeded b. cr.
-They did not attack the passengers.
-I to the house of a poor-rate collector, who is very r g t being obliged to write so disjointed, but I am unpopular with the working classes, broke every pane Writing for the train, and obliged to write as I can of glass in his house, demanded his books and papers, collect facts.
-I have just heard three men were shot! which were soon committed in fragments to the winds, by the soldiers at Hanley, and that the seat of the strewing the streets in all directions.
-From thence Duke of Sutherland and Mr. Copeland's house were they went to the Court of Requests, destroyed the books there also, and cut the head of the clerk, a gentleman much respected by all parties.
-Proceeding to Stoke Police-office, the books there shared the same fate, the fur-At a meeting of the nnemployed colliers of the Pot | niture was broken, brought out and burnt in the street. tery district, held in the large room, at the George and Here the military (a company of the 12th), with Dragon, in Hanley, it was unanimously resolved,- Bailey Rose, Esq., a stipendiary magistrate, at their "That it is the epinion of this meeting, that nothing; head, were announced; the mob divided, one part but the Prople's Charter can give us the power to have going the Lane End road to decoy the soldiers, while a fair day's wages for a fair day's work," and that one the other parted by few and few, and met at the manand all pleage himself to stand out for the same, in the sion of Thomas Allen, Esq., at Fenton, where they hope that the whole of the colliers in Great Britain will demolished the furniture and searched for arms (it being reported there were 500 stand of the old volun-Another Begging Brigade of colliers and others teers), but few were to be found.
-They then went to entered the town of Buralem on Friday at noon, which the house of Baily Ross, Esq., who was leading has caused amongst the rich no small alarm.
-Almost the troops in another direction, being completely outall the time since Saturday night last, when our little | managured by the mob.
-He arrived at his house in town was taken by storm, we have been guarded by a about five minutes after it had been completely gutted, trum of home to the amount of feety or fifty, but to bie furnitume, books, one, destroyed; in fact it was a day, in consequence of the demand for their services at complete wreck, done by the very party of whom he Manchester, they were marched to the "great" town. was in quest.
-It is further stated that Stonier, an Secreeiy an hour elapsed before there appeared a num- unpopular policeman, has had his arm broken.
-I ber of men who went direct to the Town-hall, and have just heard that the Fenton Police Office windows took into custody the "blue bottle man" on duty.
+MONDAY EVENING. there also, and cut the head of the clerk, a gentleman much respected by all parties.
+Proceeding to Stoke Police-office, the books there shared the same fate, the fur-At a meeting of the unemployed colliers of the Pot niture was broken, brought out and burnt in the street.
+That it is the epinion of this meeting, that nothing head, were announced; the mob divided, one part "a fair day's wages for a fair day's work," and that one the other parted by few and few, and met at the manbeing reported there were 500 stand of the old volun-Another Beggine Brigade of colliers and others teers), but few were to be found.
+They then went to entered the town of Buralem on Friday at noon, which the house of Baily Ross, Ecq., who was leading has caused amongst the rich no small alarm.
+Almost the troops in another direction. being completely outall the time since Saturday night last, when our little managered by the mob.
+He arrived at his house in town was taken by storm, we have been guarded by a about five minutes after it had been completely gutted, train of here to the amount of ferry or afty, but to his furniture, books, and destroyed; in fact it was a day, in consequence of the demand for their services at complete wreck, done by the very party of whom he Manchester, they were marched to the "great" town, was in quest.
+It is further stated that Stomer, an Searcely an hour elapsed before there appeared a num. unpopular policeman, has had his arm broken.
+I ber of men who went direct to the Town-nall, and have just heard that the Fenton Police Office windows took into custody the "blue bottle man" on duty.
 They are all destroyed.
-Everything that could be burnt took him down to the house of Mr. Ryles, head police. was piled up in two heaps and set on fire, to the officer, and there demanded one of their vegging boxes, great hazard of burning the houses, on which the
+Everything that could be burnt took him down to the house of Mr. Ryles, head police. was piled up in two heaps and set on fire, to the officer, and there demanded one of their vegging boxes, great hazard of burning the houses, on which the which was taken from the three men apprenended on inhabitants were forced to throw great quantities of